 Between 2015 and 2019, ABL was the top-performing strategy, returning annualized gains of 6.76%.
-And during the first three months of 2020, the 50+ ABL managers that reported to BBH did a good job preserving capital, having lost on average just In addition to uncertainty -2.5%. about future payment flows, he says fund performance may be hurt by declining valuation of underlying collateral and the negative impact leverage might have on funds who use it to enhance returns.
-"If current market conditions
+And during the first three months of 2020, the 50+ ABL managers that reported to BBH did a good job preserving capital, having lost on average just -2.5%.

-However, Jonathan Kanterman, a managing director at the former \$1 billion ABL shop Stillwater Capital. cautions that while the strategy has held up so far during the crisis through March, he's concerned what this performance data may not be showing.
+However, Jonathan Kanterman, a managing director at the former \$1 billion ABL shop Stillwater Capital, cautions that while the strategy has held up so far during the crisis through March, he's concerned what this performance data may not be showing.
 "Some of these numbers," explains Mr. Kanterman, "may be based on prepaid or accrued interest-not cash currently being received."